Kaifeng: Climate

 Kaifeng has a monsoon-influenced humid subtropical climate (Köppen Cwa) that borders on a humid continental climate, with four distinct seasons.
 Winters are cool and mostly dry while summers are hot and humid; spring is warm and sees some, but not much rainfall, while autumn weather is crisp and drier.
 Precipitation mainly occurs from June to September.
+Extreme temperatures in the city since 1951 have ranged from −16 °C on December 27, 1971, to 42.9 °C on June 19, 1966.